Hybrid Golf Club Buying Guide – Introducing The Rescue Club

 Most popular golf brand name hybrids range from $99 to $199 for one hybrid club.
 If you plan to buy a few different hybrids to replace different lofted irons, then expect to budget a few hundred dollars.

 This is still fairly cheap compared to drivers and fairway woods which can run $300 to $600 for one golf club!
 You can also shop used hybrids or older model hybrids to find them at a reduced price.

-How Far Should I Hit a 4 Hybrid?
-Average Distance?
+How Far Should I Hit A 4 Hybrid

 For male golfers, the average distance for a 4 hybrid is around 180 to 200 yards which is also the similar distance golfers would hit their 4 iron.

 Female golfers could expect an average distance between 130-160 yards with a 4 hybrid.
 These are averages however, so your results may vary but can give you an idea as a starting point.

 This allows you to check your ball striking to see if you’re losing distance from not hitting center of the face well enough.

 After reading today’s guide on hybrid golf clubs you now have a better understanding of all the different components that make up the hybrid club.